Selena Gomez Looks Clingy As She Kisses The Weeknd In New Paris Photos

 “…readers know Gomez’s family and friends are more worried than ever about her since she just left rehab in November and her new boyfriend has openly admitted to being a heavy drug user.”

-However, it’s not just The Weeknd’s extracurricular activities that have people worried, but also Selena’s tendency to get overly involved with guys— AKA clingy.
+However, it’s not just The Weeknd’s extracurricular activities that have people worried, but also Selena’s tendency to get overly involved with guys — AKA clingy.
 OK! magazine reported on why Gomez was still single following her relationship with Justin Bieber, saying it was due to her neediness.

 “Selena Gomez is still single but there’s a reason: She’s too clingy!”